pjf295/fons-group/content/en/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Electrical Engineering
+role: Professor of Electronics and Electrical Engineering, School of Integrated Design and Engineering

 # Organizations/Affiliations
 organizations: